markdoc/docs/pages/docs/config.md

 # {% $markdoc.frontmatter.title %}

-This table outlines the various options you can pass to `Markdoc.process`:
+This table outlines the various options you can pass to `Markdoc.transform`:

 {% table %}